phoenixframework/phoenix_ecto/README.md

     end
     ```

-  4. Then, within an acceptance test, checkout a sandboxed connection as usual and
+You can now checkout a sandboxed connection and pass the connection information to a acceptance testing tool like [Hound](https://github.com/hashnuke/hound) or [Wallaby](https://github.com/keathley/wallaby):

-    start your test driver using the metadata provided by `Phoenix.Ecto.SQL.Sandbox.metadata_for`.
+### Hound

     ```elixir
     use Hound.Helpers